AnnaSeDab/Fithub2/README.md

 The management - Management shoud have been put in a separate app.
 Splitting it between different apps creates inconsistencies and makes the other apps less transparent.

+Mechanics to check off each day as done after the workout needs to be added.
+It's lack, however, does not break the mechanics.

 ## Credits